Scylla: Translating an Applicative Subset of C to Safe Rust: Related Work

-\citet{ling22safer} pushes the idea further, and uses TXL, a programming language dedicated to source-to-source transformations, to automate the rewriting of unsafe Rust into safe Rust even more.
+Ling et al.~\cite{ling22safer} push the idea further, and use TXL, a programming language dedicated to source-to-source transformations, to automate the rewriting of unsafe Rust into safe Rust even more.
 The authors introduce ``semantics-approximating'' rules, which ultimately allow them to convert a large fraction of unsafe functions into safe ones, although the preservation of semantics does not seem to be guaranteed.
 Once again, this is seen as a stepping stone for engineers to tackle the migration of a codebase, rather than a fully automated ``fire and forget'' translation approach.

+To support the translation of C code with unstructured control-flow, C2Rust relies on the Relooper algorithm to translate gotos to structured control flow~\cite{ramsey22relooper,zakai11emscripten}.
+While the resulting Rust code is harder to match with the original C sources, we could implement this approach in Scylla to extend the C subset we support.

 All of the works above aim to translate first into almost fully-unsafe Rust, then either manually or automatically rewrite the code to pull it out of the unsafe subset, reaching for \emph{partial safety}.
 We advocate for a different approach: iterate on the C code until it successfully translates, keeping existing integration, unit testing, or proofs to assess the validity and/or correctness of the rewrites.
-Then, once the rewrite fits within the subset accepted by our translation, proceed, and obtain \emph{fully safe code}.
-In addition, we make a formal claim as to the correctness of our approach.
+Then, once the rewrite fits within our supported subset, proceed, and obtain \emph{fully safe code}.

-A separate line of work takes a more focused approach and studies specific patterns that occur in C and tries to translate them to idiomatic Rust -- this is a concern that goes beyond mere safety and correctness.
+A separate line of work takes a more focused approach and studies specific patterns that occur in C to translate them to idiomatic Rust -- this is a concern that goes beyond mere safety and correctness.
 This line of work still builds atop C2Rust.
-Problems include: the Posix Lock API of C, and how to translate it to Rust's native lock and ownership semantics~\cite{hong2023concrat}; how to replace output parameters with more Rust-native return values and algebraic data types, using an abstract interpretation analysis to infer what constitutes an output parameter~\cite{hong2023improving,hong2024don}; or reconstructing Rust enumerations from C tagged unions~\cite{hong2024tag}.
+Problems include: translating the Posix Lock API of C to Rust's native lock and ownership semantics~\cite{hong2023concrat}; replacing output parameters with more Rust-native return values and algebraic data types through an abstract interpretation analysis to infer what constitutes an output parameter~\cite{hong2023improving,hong2024don}; or reconstructing Rust enumerations from C tagged unions~\cite{hong2024tag}.
 Again, these all partially remove \li+unsafe+; furthermore, these target a more systems-oriented subset of C, rather than the data-oriented subset we tackle.